politicalwatch/tipi-infra/README.md

 ## Edit environment vars

-You need to:

-- copy tipi-infra/.env.dev to tipi-infra/.env.
+* copy tipi-infra/.env.dev to tipi-infra/.env.
-- modify environment variables in tipi-infra/.env for select your project paths and your prefered ports.
+* modify environment variables in tipi-infra/.env to select your project paths and prefered ports.

-You can modify specific environment variables of each project.
-Exists a .env file inside of each project.
+You can also modify specific environment variables on each project.
+It exists a .env file inside them.

-When you finish, you can exec the complete project:
+When you finish configuring them, it is time to exec the complete project:

 ```
 # Build images and up containers with projects
+docker-compose build
 docker-compose up -d
 ```

-Your project are running by default at:
+Your project are now running by default at:

-- Port 8090: Mongo Express
-- Port 5000: Backend
+- Port 5000: Backend App
-- Port 5001: Frontend
+- Port 8080: Frontend App
+- Port 8090: Mongo Express (to manage database)

-## Check logs about your services
+## Checking logs

-There is tow ways to check logs:
+here are two ways to check logs:

-1. Logio is used by applications logs and you can found the url executing the next
+1. Logio is used by applications logs and you can found the url executing the following command:
-command:

 ```
 docker inspect tipi-log | grep IPAddress
 ```

-2. Check each container with docker logs command:
+2. Check log for each container separately:

 ```
 docker logs -f CONTAINER_NAME